YgLK/YgLK.github.io/README.md

-# Welcome to my very first site :blush:
+# YgLK.github.io - Welcome! :smile:

-## Small dose of unpopular facts :smile:
+## Small dose of unpopular facts :eyes:

 * North Korea and Cuba are the only places you can't buy Coca-Cola.
 * The entire world's population could fit inside Los Angeles.